 That same year, I was having dinner with my girlfriend’s parents and removed said hat at the dinner table.

 “Ahh you a Red Sox fan?”
-Mom asked me as her dad took a bite.
+Her mom asked me as dad took a bite.
 She and Bob were high school sweethearts, grew up beside Fenway.
 “Didn’t you used to live in New York?”
 She asked.
 I think I saw her dad stop chewing to listen.

 It seemed innocent enough, but I couldn’t help feel like mom was interrogating me.
-I shouldn’t have been surprised though.
-Amy and I hadn’t been dating that long, and they didn’t know me.
-Every parent wants assurance their kids are safe, particularly with a new boyfriend.
+I guess I shouldn’t have been surprised though.
+Amy and I hadn’t been dating that long and they didn’t know me.
+All parents want assurance their daughters are safe, particularly with new boyfriends.
 To Mrs. Sullivan, this could be answered with one question.

 “Ahh you a Yankees fan?”

 Yes, Yes, I tell her.
 No I mean, yes to the first two questions.
 I was suddenly nervous.
 Yes fan.
 Yes New York.
 No Yankees.
 I love the Red Sox.
 Love love.
 Sox Sox.
 Was I being defensive?
 Could I be trusted, she must have wondered—trusted to cheer for the right team at dinner, trusted to date their daughter?

 “We go to a lot of games,” I assured her.
 And we still do.
 Fenway is our date night.
 I wear the hat, she wears the shirt.
 I get the beers, she gets the dogs.
 We sit close, talk and laugh and wonder where that stitched ball will fly next.
 Of course we hope the Sox win, but it’s like we win just being there.